Case Study

 The team incorporated benchmarking as an important part of its approach, identifying a peer group of 12 US cities (Baltimore, Buffalo, Cincinnati, Cleveland, Columbus, Detroit, Kansas City, Memphis, Minneapolis, Pittsburgh, St. Louis and Tucson) with annual budgets over $1 billion and populations between 300,000 and 900,000.

-The comparison with other cities and a methodical accounting of the cost-cutting initiatives the city government had already undertaken helped demonstrate to legislators, the business community and the public that the politically difficult decision to raise taxes was unavoidable.
+The comparison with other cities and a methodical accounting of the cost-cutting initiatives the city government had already undertaken helped demonstrate to legislators, the business community, and the public that the politically difficult decision to raise taxes was likely unavoidable.
 “It was clear our problem was mostly a revenue problem not a spending problem,” Joel Brennan, GMC president, said.

-Recognizing that the people who have the most insights into the city budget and its workings are those on the front lines of administering it, the EY team conducted interviews with scores of employees at all levels and in all departments of the city government.
-The process yielded numerous recommendations that ended up in the final report.
+Recognizing that the people who have the most insights into the city budget and its workings are those on the front lines of administering it, the EY team conducted interviews with several employees at different levels and in various departments of the city government.
+The process assisting GMC identified numerous potential options for the city’s consideration related to both cost savings and revenue enhancements including ways to produce income from city assets, reform pension and health benefit programs, generate new own-source revenue, and share or consolidate services with Milwaukee County and other jurisdictions.

 lighthouse; light; sea; coast; sky; ocean; white; blue; red; tower; beacon; building; architecture; beach; landscape; safety; house; plymouth; landmark; navigation; coastline; water; england; grass; warning